mubaraqwahab/thinkdev/src/lessons/04-making-decisions.md

 ```

 The curly brackets actually create something called a <i>block statement</i> ("block" for short), which is just a way to group other statements.

+### `if` expression

+Bla bla bla about conditional operator.

+Give a related note on the terms "ternary", "unary", and "binary".

 ### Loose equality